Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 This also means that managed funds such as UITF or mutual fund follow the risk and return of the underlying assets it owns.
 So a UITF or mutual fund that holds government securities and bonds are less risky than the ones that hold stocks.

 In other words, the earnings that you get from PERA account is non-guaranteed, and they change according to how and what assets the investments are allocated.
+You may open the following PERA investments offered in the market.

 Who are eligible for PERA account?